publiccodenet/SpaceCraft/Notes/README-GITHUB.md

 ### Development Philosophy

-The CraftSpace project is built on a philosophy of rapid iteration through specialized pipelines.
+The SpaceCraft project is built on a philosophy of rapid iteration through specialized pipelines.
 Rather than treating the entire application as a monolith that must be rebuilt for every change, we've decomposed the system into independently deployable components that can be developed and iterated at different speeds.

 ### Pipeline Overview